MohamedAbd-elrady/My-LearningHub/ALX_SE/0x06._Regular_expression/test.md

 # 0x06.
 Regular expression
 `Regex` `DevOps`
-- By: Sylvain Kalache
+:bust_in_silhouette: By: Sylvain Kalache

-- `:gear:` Weight: 1
+:gear: Weight: 1

--  `:calendar:` Project will start Jan 3, 2024 5:00 AM, must end by Jan 5, 2024 5:00 AM
+:calendar: Project will start Jan 3, 2024 5:00 AM, must end by Jan 5, 2024 5:00 AM

-- `:white_check_mark:` Checker was released at Jan 3, 2024 5:00 PM
+:heavy_check_mark: Checker was released at Jan 3, 2024 5:00 PM

-- `:white_check_mark:` An auto review will be launched at the deadline
+:white_check_mark: An auto review will be launched at the deadline

 ### Concepts
 For this project, we expect you to look at these concepts: